roman-milk/roman-milk.github.io/marla.md

  The Watcher gave her instructions to Armand -- she wanted to discuss further adventures involving Marla "Get rid of those two," she panted, spent and limp limbed with post orgasmic torpor.
 "Allow her to shower and change, and you come to me."

  How far could she push the woman?
 How far into the depths could Marla be coerced?
-Report_Story #1